 People from poorer social classes probably ate less meat.
 After older animals could no longer be used for work, they were taken to the market, butchered and their meat was sold.
 Wealthy customers could afford the veal, lamb and piglet meat.
 They even consumed oysters and bird tongues.

-They appear not to have eaten dogs or horse.
-Dogs ranged from small, bow-legged lap-dogs to wolf-sized hunting or guard dogs.
-Their bones can be found scattered throughout the settlements in Roman towns.
-The absence of gnawed bones indicates that they were not allowed to wander around freely in the urban areas.
+They did not eat dogs or horse.
+They bred small, bow-legged lap-dogs and wolf-sized hunting or guard dogs.
+Their bones could be found scattered in Roman towns.
+The absence of gnawed bones, however, indicates that they were not allowed to wander around freely in urban areas.
 In contrast, dogs seem to have been able to rummage freely in the household rubbish in the villages of the indigenous population.
 We rarely find horse bones in urban areas, although their bones were used regularly to manufacture tools or jewellery.
-It is also well known that keeping horses also reflected the high rank of the military officers.
-Mule and donkey bones are often found in refuse pits of military buildings and villas, where they were exploited as important pack animals.Based on the injuries found on their bones, it may be surmised that they were also used as draught animals.
+Horses symbolised the high rank of military officers.
+Mule and donkey bones are also found in refuse pits of military buildings and villas, where they served as important pack animals.Based on the injuries found on their bones, it may be surmised that they were also used as draught animals.

 Cow, sheep and goat milk products were certainly consumed.
 Wool was an important secondary product of sheep, although in the Aquincum area it was mainly produced for local consumption.

 The situation was different in the fortresses and the villages surrounding them.
 The traces of the butchering techniques indicate that the soldiers’ food, in addition to the staple grain products, included, especially in the winter, dired and smoked meat.
 The soldiers also ate meat from wild animals including red deer, wild boar and fish, to help make their somewhat one-dimensional diet more varied.